 Three weeks after they announced the discovery of the Higgs Boson, the sun shot out the largest solar flare in more than a century.
 If it had struck the Earth, it would have caused trillions of dollars of damage to electronics worldwide.
 It missed us by the astronomical equivalent of inches.
 That was just the beginning.

-If so, then by now we are either living at a frayed end split off from the central strand of the multiverse — waiting to be pruned — or we are doomed to spiral off in an endless fractal of increasing absurdity.
+If so, we're now either living at a frayed end split off from the central strand of the multiverse — waiting to be pruned.
+Or are we doomed to spiral off in an endless fractal of increasing absurdity?
 Each year more ridiculous than the last.
 An eternal apocalypse of strangeness.

 Once I'd had this thought, I couldn't let it go.
-It seems far-fetched at first, but is it more absurd than the idea that millions of Americans would subscribe to a conspiracy theory placing every celebrity and politician in a cabal of elite satanic pedophile cannibals?
-That we would elect legislators who believe that?
+It seems far-fetched at first, but is it more absurd than the notion that millions of Americans subscribe to a conspiracy theory that places every celebrity and politician in an elite cabal of satanic, pedophile cannibals?
+And that America would elect legislators who believe that?

 The more I thought about it, the more I began to see the evidence in every improbable headline.
 I've started to perceive our hyper-dimensional drift in the erratic behavior of my fellow citizens.

-It's not that they are becoming unhinged from reality.
-Reality has become unhinged, and they are adapting to it.
+It's not that they're unhinged from reality.
+Reality is unhinged, and they're adapting to it.